 Why are rentals a good investment?

-It is not easy to find rental properties that provide that much cash flow; it takes me months to find great deals that make over $500 a month.
-My typical rental property costs between $80,000 and $130,000 and it rents for $1,200 to $1,500 a month.
+It is not easy to find rental properties that provide that are a good investment.
+It takes me months to find great deals that make over $500 a month like mine typically have and they are not available in every market.
+My typical rental property used to cost between $80,000 and $130,000 and it rented for $1,200 to $1,500 a month.
 I put 20 percent down on the properties and finance the rest with my portfolio lender.
 I usually end up spending $25,000 to $35,000 in cash to buy each rental property.
 Cash flow is not the only benefit of rental properties.
-I slowly pay down the mortgage every month on my rentals, I have great tax advantages, and they will most likely appreciate.
-If you cannot find properties that cash flow well in your area, you may want to look into buying turnkey rental properties in different areas of the country.
+I slowly pay down the mortgage every month, I have great tax advantages, and they will most likely appreciate.

 I am able to save that much cash from each rental property because I make a very good living as a real estate agent as well as fix and flipping homes.
 I like to have nice cars and a nice house, but I always make sure I am saving and investing money first.
 There are ways to buy rental properties with little money down, but I think you will get further ahead in life by saving as much as possible and investing wisely.

 How much do you need to buy a rental?

 I go over the exact cost of a rental property here, but let us assume that it costs $30,000 to purchase and repair one rental.
 You do not have to invest $90,000 a year to buy three rentals a year because you can begin refinancing rental properties after you own them for a year and taking cash out to invest in more rentals.
 You can also save the cash flow from your rental properties to buy more rental properties.
 I usually buy my properties for about $100,000, with a four percent interest rate and 20 percent down, which leaves a payment of $381 for principal and interest.
 Those numbers combined with rents from $1,200 to $1,500 a month leave me with at least $500 a month in income from my rental properties.